solutionsmapgears/Scribe/README.markdown

     {{}}: Signifies the start and the end of a Mapserver block tag as well as a scale block the tag.
 The difference  with {} is that those block tags contain no parameter (PROJECTION, METADATA, PATTERN etc.), only plain text.

-    ':': Used to split parameters from their value
+    ':': Used to separate parameters from their value

     @: References a variable.
 Can be used after : or without parameter.
 In this case, the variable referenced must be a list of parameter:value.
 See the examples above.
        A variable can refer to another variable but cannot refer to itself.